 Doctors typically determine you have low blood pressure if your reading is below 90/60 mm Hg.

 Some people have low blood pressure their whole lives and have no signs of it.

 Generally, low blood pressure during pregnancy isn’t a cause for concern unless you experience symptoms.
 Big drops may be the sign of a serious, or even life-threatening, problem.

 Extremely low blood pressure can lead to falls, organ damage, or shock.

 Low blood pressure may also be a sign of ectopic pregnancy, which happens when a fertilized egg implants outside of a woman’s uterus.

 A large amount of research has been conducted on how high blood pressure during pregnancy affects babies, but data on the effects of low blood pressure is limited.

-Some studies have suggested that low blood pressure during pregnancy may lead to problems, such as stillbirth and low birth weight.
-However, other research has shown additional risk factors are to blame for these outcomes.
+Some studies have suggested that low blood pressure during pregnancy may lead to problems, such as stillbirth and

 More research is needed to understand the impact of low prenatal blood pressure on the health of a baby.

 Signs and symptoms of low blood pressure may include: